lyteword/chspurgeon-tod/volume-4/psalm-91.md

 **Verse 11.** One angel armed with the power and glory of God is stronger than a whole country.
 Earthly princes are subject to many changes and great unsurety of life and estate.
 The reason is, their enemies may kill their watch, and corrupt their guard.
 But what men or kingdoms can touch the Church's watch? what angels of gold are able to corrupt the angels of God? and then how can that perish that is committed to keepers so mighty and faithful?
 Secondly, the charge of us is given to those ministering spirits by parcels, not in gross and piecemeal, not in a lump: our members in a book, our hairs by tale and number.
 For it is upon record, and, as it were, delivered to them in writing in one Psalm, *They keep all our bones,* Ps 34:20; in this, *they keep our very foot*, putting it in security (Ps 91:12); and elsewhere our whole man and every member.
 And can a charge so precisely and so particularly given and taken, be neglected?
 Thirdly, their manner of keeping us, as it is set down in the text, cannot but promise great assurance; for, is not the little child safe while the nurse carrieth it in her arms, or beareth it in her hands?
 So while these nurses so bear us, can we be ill danger? but our nurses on earth may fall; these nurses, the *angels*, cannot. *Robert Horn.*

-**Verse 11.** *His angels.* Taking the word angel in its literal meaning, *messenger*, we may look upon any agency which God employs to strengthen, protect, and help us, as *his angel* to us. *Mary B.M.
-Duncan.*
+**Verse 11.** *His angels.* Taking the word angel in its literal meaning, *messenger*, we may look upon any agency which God employs to strengthen, protect, and help us, as *his angel* to us. *Mary B. M. Duncan.*

 **Verse 11.** *To keep thee in all thy ways.* How should those heavenly spirits bear that man in their arms, like nurses, upon earth living; or bear up his soul to heaven, like winged porters, when he dies, that refuseth the right way?
 They shall keep us in all our ways.
 Out of the way it is their charge to oppose us, as to preserve us in the way.
 Nor is this more a terror to the ungodly, than to the righteous a comfort.
 For if an angel would keep even a Balaam from sinning, how much more careful are all those glorious powers to prevent the miscarriages of God's children!
 From how many falls and bruises have they saved us!
 In how many inclinations to evil have they turned us, either by removing occasions, or by casting in secretly good motions!
 We sin too often, and should catch many more falls, if those holy guardians did not uphold us.
 Satan is ready to divert us, when we endeavour to do well; when to do ill, angels are as ready to prevent us.
 We are in Joshua the high priest's ease, with Satan on the one hand, on the other an angel, Zec 3:1: without this, our danger were greater than our defence, and we could neither stand nor rise. *Thomas Adams.*